 Field-hunting tip

-Look in arid evaporite deposits country — that is the host setting where tarapacáite typically forms.
+Look in arid evaporite deposits country, the host setting where tarapacáite typically forms.
 If you start seeing dietzeite, nitratine, gypsum in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, crusts habit, so train your eye for that shape before scanning the outcrop.